Common FAQs

 How do I create signals from values?

-Why use of_string "01"
+Why use of_string "01" instead of just 1?

-?In Hardcaml, you're building hardware descriptions, not just doing computations.
+of_string "01" instead of just 1?In Hardcaml, you're building hardware descriptions, not just doing computations.
 You're working with bitvectors that have:

 A width (how many bits)